ylistokin/UNGA/README.md

 Figure 1 from the paper is produced by F1_score.ipynb.

 The stata do file 01_make_variables_8123.do combines databases #3 through #9, refines variables, with the output saved as Stata file final_data.dta.
 The unit of observations in this dataset is CountryxYear
 Summary statistics (Table 1) is produced by 02_sumstat.do.
 Regression coefficients (Table 2) is produced by 02_regression.do.
-The Oaxaca decomposition (Table 3) is
+The Oaxaca decomposition (Table 3) is created by the Python file bootstrap_UN_totaldiff.ipynb, which calculates point estimates and standard errors.